JaskaPaa/challenge/README.md

 ### Challenge install and test

-To test this version on a local server:
+To test this version on a local server do these lines:

 git clone https://github.com/JaskaPaa/challenge.git <br>
 cd challenge <br>